 Many media ethics codes around the world prohibit incitement to hatred on religious grounds.
 A sampling of those codes is included in this chart.
 Propagandists who engage in hate speech violate fundamental human rights.
 The International Covenant on Civil and Political Rights, a cornerstone of the United Nations Bill of Rights, explicitly prohibits:

-This provision elevates the right to be free from incitement to discrimination, hostility or violence resulting from advocacy of hatred to the status of an international legal human right.
+This provision elevates to the status of an international legal human right, the right to be free from incitement to discrimination, hostility or violence resulting from advocacy of hatred.